 8. Continue to learn and grow (personally and/or professionally) at every stage of life.
 People who are growing tend to thrive.
 This is one key to sustainable leadership for those who are already successful and is an essential aspect of becoming successful.
 Success does not just mean worldly success.
 Being a life long learner applies equally to your relationship, to being a parent, to being a good friend, to being effective in maintaining your own well being.

 9. Be present in your life moment to moment.
 I do not mean this only in the sense of practicing mindfulness in daily life which is, of course, very important.
-But I also mean be present in the sense of showing up wholeheartedly for your life, whether is be pleasant or unpleasant; this is your life at this moment.
+But I also mean be present in the sense of showing up wholeheartedly for your life, whether it is pleasant or unpleasant; this is your life at this moment.
 This means not being on autopilot for if you are on autopilot, then you don’t get to live your values and you don’t have choice.
 Being on autopilot puts you in reactive mode.

 10. Take responsibility for your body and make choices that support your body’s health and well-being.
 This includes choices in the areas of diet, exercise, sleep, relaxation, play, and health maintenance.
-If you wish to further your investigation of clarifying your values, you can find a worksheet on this topic here.

 Further reading: Core Values and Essential Intentions